bahim22/work/Docs2/AplusQues.md

 4. d
 5. d

-6. USB hub allows multiple USB devices to be connected to a PC
+6. USB hub allows multiple USB devices to be connected to a computer
 7. Remove USB drive correctly by clicking 'Safely Remove Hardware' icon in system tray, stopping the drive and then unplugging it.
 8. AT style systems use 2 power connectors (P8 & P9) to connect to mobo.
 ATX uses one P1 connector.
 9. inverter board: converts low volt DC power to high volt AC; lights up back-light bulb.
 If it's broken, LCD screen won't light up when laptop is powered, but you'll see a very dim image